kkshanib/CameraSlewer/README.md

 # CameraSlewer

 Application provide user an interface to create camera object and locations.
-Camera object will be mapped to nearest locations.
+Camera object will be mapped to nearest location

 Backend :